dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint creates a new roadmap exercise for the given PortfolioId.
+This endpoint creates a new roadmap exercise for the PortfolioId.

 ### HTTP Request